azheriqbal/BDD-Selenium-Pytest-Allure-Automation/README.md

 ## Getting Started

-Clone this repository and follow the detailed documentation in the README to set up your environment and run your first BDD tests using Behave, Selenium, Pytest, and Allure.
+Clone this repository and follow the detailed documentation in the README to set up your environment and run your first BDD tests using Behave, Selenium, Pytest, Allure, PyCharm, and Paramiko.

 ## Contributions